albertosgz/Wordpress_BigBlueButton_plugin/readme.txt

 * This plugin is a fork from the [BigBlueButton plugin](https://github.com/blindsidenetworks/bigbluebutton-integrations/tree/master/wordpress/bigbluebutton) released and maintained by <a href="http://blindsidenetworks.com/" target="_blank">Blindside Networks</a>.

 For more information on setting up your own BigBlueButton server or for using an external hosting provider visit [http://bigbluebutton.org/support](http://bigbluebutton.org/support "http://bigbluebutton.org/support").

+* The plugin does not store any private data.
+Only room settings to allow to starts multiconferences.

 == Installation ==